urbanjost/M_intrinsics/README.md

 Additional descriptions of procedures from the standard modules

-Descriptions of most statements (READ, WRITE, EXIT, ...)
+Descriptions of most statements (READ, WRITE, EXIT, ...) in addition to the intrinsics.

 Converting from the primary source in txt/ in txt2man(1) format and generating the markdown to the Kramdown markdown in md/ being used to